 The CSP shall reasonably assist the Customer with its obligations, as specified under Article 28 GDPR.
-In the event that a Customer receives a data subject rights request for personal data processed by the CSP, a CSP adhering to the Code may support the Customer in responding to such requests by (1) providing the Customer with the ability for the Customer to gather, modify or delete the data themselves, via the Cloud

-Services provided by the CSP or through standardised interactive interfaces or Customer Portals made available by the CSP to the Customer, and/or (2) providing additional reasonable assistance in gathering, modifying or deleting the data, to the extent such data is not accessible to the Customer.
+In the event that a Customer receives a data subject rights request for personal data processed by the CSP, the CSP shall support the Customer in responding to such requests e.g. by (1) providing the Customer with the ability for the Customer to gather, modify or delete the data themselves, via the Cloud Services provided by the CSP or through standardised interactive interfaces or Customer Portals made available by the CSP to the Customer, and/or (2) providing additional reasonable assistance in gathering, modifying or deleting the data, to the extent such data is not accessible to the Customer.